 Lychener Str.
 47, 10437

-This shop is a fairly new addition here in Berlin.
-Opened in September 2017 also thanks to a crowdfunding campaign, this cute shop is completely plastic free, palm oil free and cruelty free, has great selection of products and even offers a small café/lounge area at the front where it’s possible to sit down and relax.
+Opened in September 2017 also thanks to a crowdfunding campaign, this cute shop is completely plastic free, palm oil free and cruelty free, has a fantastic selection of products, probably the best I’ve seen so far.
 Local fruits and veggies, big selection of teas, grains and nuts, coffee, pasta and rice, cleaning products, toiletries and personal hygiene products, flours and spices… you name it.
-The “basics” are all covered, but they also have some products that I’ve never found unpackaged otherwise (like agar agar and nutritional yeast for example).
+The “basics” are all covered, but they also have plenty of products that I’ve never found unpackaged otherwise (like lotion or toothpaste powder for example).

-Bonus points: unpackaged locally made fresh tofu from the fridge counter, soy milk kefir and yogurt in glass containers and extra glass jars available (in case you forgot yours or just need more than planned). <3
+Bonus points: unpackaged locally made fresh tofu and other fresh products from the fridge counter, soy milk kefir and yogurt in glass containers and extra glass jars available (in case you forgot yours or just need more than planned). ❤

 - Warschauer Str.
 33, 10243